snimu/modded-nanogpt/results/results.md

 step:5960/5960 val_loss:2.922084 train_time:1496360ms step_avg:251.07ms
 peak memory allocated: 50382 MiB reserved: 55450 MiB

-Result:

-- No real difference

 ## 77_mot-in_toks-valemb

-Changed from 75_mot-in_toks-valemb:

-- Randomly shuffled files (with fixed seed)

-Expectations:

-- I'm at ~80% that this will significantly change the shape of the loss curve
-- That's because my leading theory for why the plot curve looks like shit is some data problem (that I should look into later)

 step:0/5960 val_loss:10.825837 train_time:1ms step_avg:0.54ms
 step:125/5960 val_loss:4.361783 train_time:29755ms step_avg:238.04ms